bkold/finda/README.md

 ## About

 Finda was designed as a leaner, meaner find tool, as compared to the current default 'find' in Linux systems.
-In it's current state it is 3x faster and a fraction of the binary size, at the cost of some features.
+In its current state it is 3x faster and a fraction of the binary size, at the cost of some features.

 ## Usage